 He told Nikko, “The girl has started to see my feints and doesn't fall for them, she remains still as stone.
 Just as I am going to tell her to kneel and contemplate, she kneels in front of the shrine then just before I tell her to resume practice, she is rising.
 At first, I thought it coincidence, but it happens over and over.
 It is as if she is in my head before I am.”

 Nikko explained the nature of Sensitives to him, “Zi and Chloe speak of reading auras, energy fields around people they see as colors.
 Some colors are constant across everyone, other hues are specific to individuals.
 When they learn the nuances, they stay a step ahead of us.
 How this is, we do not know.”

-Nikko told us her father shrugged and said, “Masters know their students by their demeanor, before they speak or act.
+Nikko told us her father shrugged and said, “Masters know the student's state of mind by their demeanor before they speak or act.
 I don't see auras, no colors, I am not even sure I know how I do it, it's just there.”

 He'd answered his own question, she can do what she can do and speculating on 'how' is only an intellectual curiosity.
-That she possesses the skill would make her a formidable opponent, a near invincible one.
+That she possesses the skill will make her a formidable opponent.

 Chloe, “I'm going to be the tallest.”

 “Just wait.
 See these?”
 She waggles her fingers at me, then puts her hand flat against mine, her fingers are a half inch longer already.
 Either that or I'm going to be a stick with clown feet and basketball hands.”

 Janah, “She's right.
 I'm going to need tall lessons.
 I spend all day looking up.”